AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/01 - Multi-Factor_Authentication.md

 # 🔴 Multi-Factor Authentication (MFA)

 Modern enterprise environments face constant threats targeting user identities, devices, and cloud resources.
-Implementing robust security policies—such as Multi-Factor Authentication which is critical to support Zero Trust principles and meet compliance requirements.
+Implementing robust security policies such as Multi-Factor Authentication which is critical to support Zero Trust principles and meet compliance requirements.

 ## 📘 Table of Contents